Download our FREE smartphone app today!

 - Positive communication with the teacher is key.
-Don’t be scared to ask questions, especially as teachers use a lot of acronyms and ‘teacher’ phrases.
+Don’t be reluctant to ask questions, especially as teachers can use a lot of acronyms and ‘teacher’ phrases.
 Don’t be fearful of hearing that your child is not fulfilling their potential.
 Ask positive questions such as, ‘how can I help my child?’
 It is also important that you share any information with us that you think might be impacting on their learning or behaviour.

 - Identify their strengths and weaknesses within each subject they are taught.
 Ask questions about their progress towards their final exam targets.
 How much progress do the teachers expect your child to make by the end of the year?
 Are they struggling with exam technique or ways to revise?
 Do they find particular topics or skills more difficult than others?

 - Implement the strategies the teacher suggests will help your child to make more progress.
 It is helpful to sit down with your child after the event and clarify with them, that they understand what was said during the evening.
 If a teacher suggests something that you can’t support at home, don’t be afraid to ask for that support in school.
 We are here to help as much as we can.

 - Be Open about any poor behaviour for learning.
 If your child is mis-behaving, ask the teacher why they think this might be the case.
 Then look for patterns, is it only in one subject area or a few?
 Encourage your child to reflect on why they are mis-behaving in certain areas and what they can do to change their behaviour

 - Talk to the Academy’s Leadership Group and also the Directors of Learning.
 They are always available throughout the evening to answer any discuss or address your concerns.
 There is also always a member of the SEN team present and available to discuss your child’s needs

 - See the big picture!
 Help your child to see how each subject relates to real life.
 Can they address areas of weakness in a more creative way? e.g. reading for pleasure or applying maths skills at home